 SIP trunking is able to offer superior security as it can run a dedicated connection to you, instead of over the public internet.

-This also enables a better connectivity and less bandwidth usage.
+This also enables better connectivity and less bandwidth usage.
 Hosted PBX can use as much as six to eight times more bandwidth as it’s unable to scale accordingly.

 The security of your SIP trunking setup will depend on your own security policy and how well you meet and maintain your security standards.

 SIP trunking provides a more secure infrastructure thanks to redundant components and backup systems.
 Keep in mind your company is the one that has to deal with cybersecurity incidents and ensure compliance.

 Limited staff, budget, and other resources may be the limiting factor around security for your VoIP setup.

 When making your decision, talk to your potential providers about their processes.
 These include ensuring maximum security, such as call encryption, redundant carriers, and more.